lbl-srg/soep/doc-design/source/softwareArchitecture.rst

-   ``fmi2SetReal`` can be called during the continuous time mode and during event mode not only for inputs, as is allowed in FMI-ME 2.0, but also for continuous-time states and discrete output variables.
+   ``fmi2SetReal`` can be called during the continuous time mode and during event mode not only for inputs, as is allowed in FMI-ME 2.0, but also for continuous-time states.

-.. note:: Calling ``fmi2SetReal`` for discrete output variables is needed if an FMU-ME
-          contains the QSS solver, in which cases it exposes the quantized states as discrete output variables.

 To retrieve individual state derivatives, we introduce the following extensions to the ``modelDescription.xml`` file.
 [In the code below, ``ScalarVariables``